bitpoke/stack/docs/about-stack.md

 The [Presslabs Stack](https://www.presslabs.com/stack/) is an [open-source project](https://github.com/presslabs/stack) on Github.

-All the components of Stack can be viewed in the picture above
+All the components of Stack can be viewed in the picture below:

 ![stack-architecture](./images/stack.png)